Language | DE de_DEEL el

 Nightclub

-Benitses is known both for its current relaxed evening atmosphere and its glorious past as one of Corfu’s earliest nightlife destinations.
+Benitses is known both for its current laid-back evening atmosphere and its past as one of Corfu’s busier nightlife destinations.

-For the full history of clubs, music culture, and its legendary nightlife era, see the Benitses Nightlife guide.
+👉 For the full history of old clubs and their legendary nightlife era, see the Benitses Nightlife guide.

 Map of Benitses Village with mountain trails